currinjs/CurrinJS/aio/content/guide/upgrade.md

 </code-example>

 You may also completely remove the following files.
-They are AngularJS module configuration files and not needed in Angular:
+They are AngularJS module configuration files and not needed in Currin:

 * `app/app.module.ajs.ts`
 * `app/app.config.ts`